rumu10/CS528FinalProject-ParkingFinder/README.md

 Before running the application, ensure you have the following installed:
 - Python 3.8 or higher
-- For proper accessing to Firebase a working internet connection is needed
+- For proper access to Firebase a working internet connection is needed
-- Camera should be set-up
+- Camera should be set up

 ## Installation